 In Curis at Wilkesboro Transitional Care & Rehab Cntr, 3.01% of Patients

-This metric is a measure of the percentage of long-term patients who are exhibiting depressive symptoms.
+This indicates the percent of patients who are exhibiting signs of depression.

 Appropriate Vaccine Usage